enebular/docs/en/FileDeploys/index.md

 **File Deploys** deploys files to enebular agent.
 A use case example can be running shell scripts in enebular agent or adding setting files.

-Files are kind of asset and included as follows.
+A file is an asset with one of the following possible functionalities.

-- execution files for enebular agent
+- executing files for enebular agent
 - setting files for enebular agent
 - other files for enebular agent (image files, movie files)

 Owner/Admin of the project are able to deploy files.
-Collaborator can't do that.
+Collaborators are unable to.
-To prevent from untrustable deployment, it's only allowed trustable user to deploy it.
+Deployments can only be made by trusted users.

 ## Screen description
 ### List

 The list displays uploaded files.
-Selecting a file, you can view the detail of the file.
+Select a file to view it's details.

 | # | Item | Description |
 | --- | --- | --- |